media-admin/janecka/wp-content/plugins/advanced-coupons-for-woocommerce-free/readme.txt

 * Only apply a coupon on their first use (check their total spend is zero!)

 And there's dozens more!
 You can also combine and mix and match cart conditions to create more specific coupon rules.

+= WooCommerce Store Credit =

+***Store Credit*** can be given to any customer on your store via Coupons->Store Credit menu and in this free version of Advanced Coupons we support multiple ways to use this:

+* Manually grant store credit on a per user basis via an "admin ajustment"
+* Refund orders to store credit instead of refunding via the payment gateway
+* Let customers use store credit on the front end of your store during their checkout process

+Manually granting store credit is easy!
+Under Coupons->Store Credit you'll see a full dashboard showing the store credit in the system.
+Under Customers you can lookup a particular customer account and grant store credit to them with an "Admin Adjustment".
+This is excellent to use in customer service situations where you might want to grant some extra credit to keep customers happy.

+Refunding orders to store credit is a great way to grant a refund without having to part with actual $.
+They can then use the store credit towards future orders which almost guarantees you will be able to retain the customer going forward.

+Finally, logged in customers will see an option on the checkout to utilize the store credit toward their order, this appears on the checkout totals box with an easy to use interface that works well with any theme.
+This smart detection system ensures that the store credit features are only showing on your site if the customer is logged in.

+We're building a smarter store credit system for WooCommerce with Advanced Coupons and there will be many new free and premium features that will utilize store credit going into the future.

 = WooCommerce URL Coupons (Easily Apply WooCommerce Coupons With A Link) =